gomorpheus/morpheus-docs/release_notes/current.rst

 - Clouds: The manual cloud refresh button is now a dropdown with refresh options.
 "Short" refresh immediately performs a cloud sync that otherwise occurs at five-minute intervals (by default), "Daily" runs the heavier nightly cloud sync, and "Costing" will immediately perform the nightly cost sync from the cloud.
 The costing refresh option is only available for public cloud types which offer live cost syncing
 - Networks: Removed the default and uneditable description on the ``localdomain`` (Infrastructure > Networks > Domains) which could be misleading under some configurations
 - NSX-V: Priority is now displayed for firewall groups and rules on the Firewall tab of NSX-V integrations
+- Personas: Added the Virtual Desktop Persona, a simplified view granting users access to virtual desktops and Instance consoles
 - Policies: Cloning Instances now respects policies such as budget, max containers, max cores, max memory, and max storage
 - Roles: The "Tenant Admin" Role, which is included out-of-the-box and is not editable, now gives "Full" permissions for Snapshots
 - Prices and Plans: Price Set and Pricing Plan types added for virtual image billing